bryanwweber/bryanwweber.github.io/_posts/2014-08-24-how-i-set-up-a-cantera-development-environment-on-windows-7.md

 `matplotlib` can't be installed with `pip` this way).

 Python 3.4 comes with `pip` installed, but 2.7 does not, plus we need some other packages anyways.
-Head to [Christopher Gohlke's page](http://www.lfd.uci.edu/~gohlke/pythonlibs/) and download the following packages.
+Head to [Christoph Gohlke's page](http://www.lfd.uci.edu/~gohlke/pythonlibs/) and download the following packages.
 Make sure to get the correct bitness for your Python versions.

 2.7: